Customize and download this report

 Retail diesel's national USA average price per gallon of $4.00 in April is down from $4.02 in March, and still lower than the $4.10 average from April 2023.
 As depicted in the visual below, created based on the data provided by the EIA, you can see that fuel has been decreasing in the back half of April and into May.
 Despite the recent decrease of diesel rates after the momentary spike in early February, crude oil prices have continued to increase YTD.
 There are many factors that play into the cost of diesel, but crude oil prices are the largest, so there remains upside risk for diesel if oil prices remain elevated or increase any further.

-Explore all market updates
+Explore all freight market updates

 Get the latest freight market updates delivered to your inbox